hugoalh/hugoalh/template/CONTRIBUTING.md

 ## Codes

-All of the codes in this project and repository are follow the [hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/guide/code/main.md).
+All of the codes in this project are follow the [hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/guide/code/main.md).

 ## Deploys & Versions